 The Apollo 15 spacecraft, carrying astronauts David Scott, James Irwin and Alfred Worden, splashed down in the Pacific Ocean on Saturday (7 August) There was some anxiety when the spacecraft first appeared, as only two of the three main parachutes were deployed properly.

-The Apollo 15 spacecraft, carrying astronauts David Scott, James Irwin and Alfred Worden, splashed down in the Pacific Ocean on Saturday (7 August) There was some anxiety when the spacecraft first appeared, as only two of the three main parachutes were deployed properly.
+Background: The Apollo 15 spacecraft, carrying astronauts David Scott, James Irwin and Alfred Worden, splashed down in the Pacific Ocean on Saturday (7 August) There was some anxiety when the spacecraft first appeared, as only two of the three main parachutes were deployed properly.
 But other than a somewhat heavier than usual splashdown, everything was normal.

 Preliminary estimates put splashdown point about five and a half miles (nine km) from the cross of the target map - not as close as earlier Apollo missions, but still accurate after a quarter-million mile (400,000 km) trip, with only one course correction en route.

 Soon after splashdown the Apollo crew reported they were in good shape.
 Shortly thereafter, they were lifted into a hovering helicopter and flown to the waiting recovery ship, the U.S.S.
 Okinawa.
 As the astronauts stepped aboard the ship, a band played the U.S. Air Force anthem, "Into the Wild Blue Yonder".
 All three of the Apollo 15 crew are members of the Air Force.